-Specialty adhesives have been formulated which provide very high strength adhesion to low surface energy plastics such as polypropylene and polyethylene, and good strength on PTFE.
-Following are a review of some plastic adhesives as well as tricks of the trade to bond virtually anything.
+Specialty adhesives have been formulated which provide very high strength adhesion to low surface energy plastics such as polypropylene and polyethylene and good strength on PTFE.
+Following is a review of some plastic adhesives as well as tricks of the trade to bond virtually anything.

 Understanding why some plastics are so difficult to bond will help you optimize the surface and joint design.

 The surface energy of the plastic either allows or prevents wetting the surface.

 Different forms of surface preparation can increase the surface energy, which increases wetting.

 Historically, low surface energy plastics required surface treatment such as abrasion, flame, corona, plasma, chemical treatment, or primers before bonding.